 Lastly, airlocks are easy to use and allow you to make smaller batches when desired.

 What is an airlock?

-An airlock is a device which allows air or gasses to move out of a ferment but do not let any back in.
+An airlock is a device generally attached to the top of a mason/ball jar which allows air or gasses to move out of a ferment but do not let any back in.
 By not allowing any air back in, the contamination of your fermentation project by molds and other microorganisms is prevented.
 You end up with a virtually fool-proof fermentation.
-Examples of airlocks used in fermentation can include fermentation crocks with a water moat around the lip and any number of airlocks which attach to mason jars.

 How do I use an airlock?

 Using an airlock is really quite simple, but varies from model to model based on design.
 When fermenting with an airlock attached to a mason jar, it’s best as always to keep the ingredients submerged.
 That is where glass weights such as these can come in handy.
 Some airlocks like the one pictured immediately above this require you to add some water into the airlock.
-Others such as the Pickle Pipes and ReCap Airlocks do not need any water as they are effectively unidirectional valves.
+Others like this one: are effectively unidirectional valves.
 I find that with an airlock, since the oxygen gets flushed out fairly quickly during the fermentation, that complete submersion isn’t always necessary.
 As such, airlocks are particularly helpful when making salsas and other condiments where submersion is not really possible.

 Can I use less salt in my fermentations when I use an airlock?